Useful and contemporary health information.

 General Osteopathic Council – The UK government regulator of Osteopathy.

 What is Manual Therapy? / How Does It Work?

-Manual therapy is an umbrella term for a system of soft tissue approaches that includes direct hands-on treatments including: massage, mobilisation, stretching and joint manipulations.
+Manual therapy is an umbrella term for a system of soft tissue approaches that includes direct hands-on treatments including massage, mobilization, stretching and joint manipulations.

 Massage is the manipulation of your body’s surface and deep layers of soft tissues.
 Effective massage treats firstly areas that are causing you discomfort and secondly supports your whole body.
 In this way massage can have different goals, for example enhancing circulation, reducing pain, relaxation or sports preparation.
 Massage has powerful effects upon on all of your body’s tissues, but most important is the way massage enhances circulation and the movement of fluid in and around your bodily tissues.
 Deoxygenated blood and interstitial fluid held within tight muscles provide no fresh oxygen or raw materials for your cells to use.
 These same cells produce by-products from making new cells and hormones which can build-up and become toxic and painful.
 Massage presses held fluid back along veins and into the bodies lymphatic system to return the fluid back to your heart.
-Secondly massage can aid the seperation of individual muscle fibres if they are adhered to eachother.
-Where your muscle fibres are not able to glide along each other then you need to work the muscle harder to achieve the correct movement.
+Secondly, massage can aid the separation of individual muscle fibers if they have adhered to each other.
+Where your muscle fibers are not able to glide along each other then you need to work the muscle harder to achieve the correct movement.
 Massage can break up these chemical knots and remove the debris.

 Fascial Release Technique (FRT ) aims to anchor connective tissues and slowly elongate the tissues to return them to an appropriate pliability.
 When your body adapts or changes shape, the final tissues to change shape are the connective tissues.